apify/apify-docs/content/docs/tutorials/scrape_websites_using_the_sitemap.md

 Let's say we want to scrape a database of craft beers ([brewbound.com](https://www.brewbound.com)) before the summer season starts.
 If we are lucky, the website will contain a sitemap at [https://www.brewbound.com/sitemap.xml](https://www.brewbound.com/sitemap.xml).

-> Check out out [Sitemap Sniffer](https://apify.com/vaclavrut/sitemap-sniffer) tool, which can discover sitemaps in hidden locations.
+> Check out [Sitemap Sniffer](https://apify.com/vaclavrut/sitemap-sniffer) tool, which can discover sitemaps in hidden locations.

 ## [](#the-sitemap) The sitemap